harshy1718/Bubble_Sort/README.md

 # Function Description

+This function compares adjacent elements and swaps them if they are in the wrong order

     void bubblesort(int array[], int size) {
-// this function compares adjacent elements and swaps them if they are in the wrong order

     for (int i = 0; i < size; i++) {
         for (int j = 0; j < size-i-1; j++) {
             if (array[j] > array[j+1]){